 - First session application deadlines: February-March

 Final steps after receiving your acceptance letter

-After you received your acceptance letter and can bask in the glory of studying abroad, you should check your VISA application, as well as a residence permit.
-The residence permit you will need for studying in Denmark has to be available during your whole stay there.
+After you receive your acceptance letter and can bask in the glory of studying abroad, you should check if you need to apply for a student VISA, as well as a residence permit.
+The residence permit you need for studying in Denmark has to be valid during your whole stay there.

-You don’t need to worry: applying to a university in Denmark is easy and people are willing to help you.
-The process, even if it will feel difficult sometimes, it is quite user-friendly, just like the country.
-All you have to do now is to research and start applying.
+You don’t need to worry: applying to a university in Denmark is easy and people are more than willing to help you.
+The process, even if it can feel difficult sometimes, is quite user-friendly.
+All you have to do now is research and start applying.
 As always, good luck and remember to have fun during your stay.